What I've been able to find out so far: The Wards 1284

 This is the "Monkey Wards" machine my mother purchased sometime in the early to mid 70s to replace her ailing American Beauty.
 Most experts would tell us that this was built by Japan's Happy Sewing Machine Company - and maybe it was!
 However, it bears NO "JA", "JC", "HA" or other markings whatsoever, inside or out, other than the above pictured sigil - which no sewing machine expert thus far has been able to identify.
 One authority tells me that "It [the machine's appearance] made me think of some Riccar's and Janome/New Homes I've seen.", but is as mystified by the sigil as I am...

 The only other clue is that I've seen pictures of a couple of Nelcos that had carrying cases identical to the one this machine came with.
 Nelco was a distributor/badge, not a manufacturer so this factoid means little.
 Perhaps whomever supplied machines or cases to Nelco also supplied Montgomery Ward at the time this machine was built.
-Who know?
+Who knows?

 If you know anything about this, please tell me!